 The Hunger Safety Net Programme (2013-19) in Kenya was classified as a low-intensity, nutrition-sensitive social protection programme.
 While it broadly fulfilled its function as a safety net for the extreme poor, DFID reported that the programme fell slightly short of its outcome targets, including for the quantity and quality of food consumption.
 This reflects failures in delivering cash payments to some users, linked to weak financial infrastructure within target districts and late government payments.
-While the programme successfully developed a model social safety net for Kenya, scalable to support early crisis response, and DFID influenced the government's social protection policy, systems were not strengthened to the extent required to ensure full coverage and sustainability.
-This is attributed to overambitious targets and external factors beyond the programme's control (including Kenya's existing budget deficit).
+While the programme successfully developed a model social safety net for Kenya, scalable to support early crisis response, and DFID influenced the government's social protection policy, systems were not strengthened to the external factors beyond the programme's control (including Kenya's existing budget deficit).
 DFID responded by increasing the flexibility of its own financial contributions and extending the programme into a third and final phase.72

-Ethiopia commits to ending undernutrition by 2030 with the Seqota Declaration, Scaling Up Nutrition News, 2015, link.
+70 Ethiopia commits to ending undernutrition by 2030 with the Seqota Declaration, Scaling Up Nutrition News, 2015, link.

-Technical Assistance for Nutrition Annual Review, DFID, 2020, p.
-1, link
+71 Technical Assistance for Nutrition Annual Review, DFID, 2020, p.
+1, link.

-The Hunger Safety Net Programme Project Completion Review, DFID, 2019, p.
+72 The Hunger Safety Net Programme Project Completion Review, DFID, 2019, p.
 2, link.